Can the stories we tell––what we say and how––really change the world?

 To decide what stories to tell, you need to first understand the full scope of your power as a storyteller, open up to letting yourself be vulnerable in your storytelling, and finally, set intentions for the outcomes you hope to achieve by sharing your stories.

-Understand the Power of Your Voice
+Understand the power of your voice

 Every voice matters.
 Especially when navigating complex issues like poverty and climate change, diversity of perspective ensures that every person’s experience is taken into account when designing solutions for the future.